Norbit: Plot

-Childhood friends Norbit Albert Rice and Kate Thomas live at an orphanage doubling as a Chinese restaurant called The Golden Wonton owned by Mr. Hangten Wong.
-They also play-marry each other with Ring Pops, but are separated after Kate is adopted two weeks later.
+In Boiling Springs, Tennessee, childhood friends Norbit Albert Rice and Kate Thomas live at an orphanage doubling as a Chinese restaurant called The Golden Wonton owned by Mr. Hangten Wong.
+They also play-marry each other with Ring Pops, but are separated when Kate is adopted.

-Five years later, a tough, overweight girl named Rasputia Latimore rescues Norbit from playground bullies and eventually becomes his girlfriend, but soon grows into an arrogant and tyrannical woman.
-They marry each other as adults, but Rasputia begins insulting and controlling him, especially accusing him of adjusting her car seat when she is driving her car.
-Norbit is also belittled by Rasputia's three older brothers Big Black Jack, Blue, and Earl, working as a bookkeeper at their construction company.
-The Latimore brothers run a "security business", instilling fear in the entire community except Mr. Wong, who refuses to sell them his business and does not hesitate to use his spear and pistol to intimidate them.
+Five years later, a tough, overweight girl named Rasputia Latimore saves Norbit from bullies, and becomes his girlfriend, and then wife.

+Norbit is intimidated by Rasputia's three, muscular brothers Big Black Jack, Blue, and Earl, working as a bookkeeper at their construction company.
+The Latimore brothers also run an extortion "security business", instilling fear in most of the community, aside from Mr. Wong, who refuses to sell his business and often confronts them with weaponry.

-After catching Rasputia cheating on him with her tap dance instructor Buster Perkin, Norbit calls her the "Queen of Whores" during their argument, which results in her chasing him through the neighborhood.
-Afterwards, he discards his wedding ring and vents his anger about Rasputia's infidelity at a puppet show for the orphans.
-He is stunned to see Kate for the first time since childhood, and his affection for her reignites as he learns she is using the money she obtained from selling her clothing business in Atlanta to buy Mr. Wong's orphanage, but is disappointed to learn she is engaged to a man named Deion Hughes.
+After catching Rasputia cheating on him with her "power tap" dance instructor, Norbit insults her by calling her "The Queen of Whores" and is chased through the neighborhood.
+Heartbroken over the betrayal, Norbit discards his wedding ring and vents his anger at a puppet show for the orphans.
+Much to his surprise, Kate is in attendance.
+His affection reignites.
+She intends to purchase Mr. Wong's orphanage, and is engaged to a man named Deion Hughes.

-Aided by ex-pimp friends Pope Sweet Jesus and Lord Have Mercy and the other townspeople, Norbit meets Kate without Rasputia's knowledge and along the way, Kate teaches Norbit how to ride a bike.
-Deion attempts to leave town, having no intention to help Kate run the orphanage, but the Latimore brothers persuade him to help them turn the orphanage into a strip club named "Nipplopolis" instead and dupe Norbit into getting Kate to sign papers to renew the restaurant's liquor license in the Latimores' name.
-Norbit's meeting with Kate leads to helping rehearse her wedding, where a kiss between them makes her reconsider marrying Deion.
-Norbit returns home to learn Rasputia witnessed their kiss and threatens violence towards Kate if he ever sees her again.
+Aided by his friends and the townspeople, Norbit meets Kate without Rasputia's knowledge.
+They slowly reconnect and Kate teaches Norbit to ride a bike.
+Deion plans to leave town, having no interest in the orphanage, but the Latimore brothers persuade him to turn it into a strip club.
+They dupe Norbit and Kate into renewing the restaurant's liquor license in the Latimores' name.
+Norbit helps Kate rehearse her wedding; a kiss between them makes her reconsider marrying Deion.
+Rasputia confronts Norbit, having witnessed their kiss, and threatens Kate with acid.